aspnetboilerplate/aspnetboilerplate/README.md

 **SaaS** applications made easy!
 Integrated <a href="https://aspnetboilerplate.com/Pages/Documents/Multi-Tenancy" target="_blank">multi-tenancy</a> from database to UI.

-###### Well Documented
+###### Well-Documented

-Compherensive <a href="https://aspnetboilerplate.com/Pages/Documents" target="_blank">**documentation**</a> and jump-start tutorials.
+Compherensive <a href="https://aspnetboilerplate.com/Pages/Documents" target="_blank">**documentation**</a> and quick start tutorials.

 ## How It Works

 Don't Repeat Yourself!
 ASP.NET Boilerplate automates common software development tasks by convention.
-You focus your business code!
+You focus on your business code!

 ![ASP.NET Boilerplate](doc/img/abp-concerns.png)

-See the <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">introduction</a> document for more details.
+See the <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">Introduction</a> document for more details.

 ## Layered Architecture